 To transform this unusual and easily missed memorial into a fitting tribute to Winnebago County veterans, we (Friends of Veterans Memorial Circle) – an ever-growing group of neighborhood volunteers – adopted the grounds in and around Veterans Memorial Circle in 2019 as a community beautification project.

-We understood it was difficult for city crews to keep replacing the perennials lost to road salt, and to plant and maintain annuals.
+We understood it was difficult for city crews to keep replacing the perennials lost to road salt, and to provide the level of attention needed to plant and maintain annuals.

 In May 2019, more than 300 volunteers gathered on one day to plant almost 6,200 annuals and perennials, bringing stunning color to the center of the circle and the surrounding streetscape.